grafana/tempo/docs/sources/tempo/configuration/grafana-agent/service-graphs.md

 ## Before you begin

-Service graphs are generated in the Grafana Agent and pushed to a Prometheus-compatible backend.
+Service graphs are generated in Grafana Agent and pushed to a Prometheus-compatible backend.
 Once generated, they can be represented in Grafana as a graph.
-You will need these components to fully use service graphs.
+You need these components to fully use service graphs.

 ### Enable service graphs in Grafana Agent

+{{< docs/shared source="alloy" lookup="agent-deprecation.md" version="<ALLOY VERSION>" >}}

-To start using service graphs, enable the feature in the Grafana Agent config.
+To start using service graphs, enable the feature in Grafana Agent configuration.

 ```yaml
 traces: